Lucas-C/dotfiles_and_notes/misc/Software_Engineering/TeamBestPractices.md

 - Respect What Came Before
 - Learn, Educate, and Advocate
 - Have Resounding Impact

+[Managing developer identities in autonomous teams]
+> An autonomous team is a team which is responsible for solving a specific business problem.
+The members of this team cut across system boundaries to solve business problems
+> The challenge of the manager is to get his team to engage with the problem statement. [...]
+The ability to do this, in my opinion, the hallmark of a great manager/leader

 ## Team culture building & best practices
 - two main tenets: RESPECT & TRUST people.